-This result guide is intended to provide an overview of your PGT-A results.
+This result guide is intended to provide an overview of your PGT-A results and is based on current knowledge and understanding, which is subject to refinement and change.
+It includes information pertaining to Igenomix's two PGT-A platforms, Smart PGT-A and Smart PGT-A Plus.
 This guide is not intended to replace genetic counseling.
 If you still have questions as to what your results mean after reading through this guide and reviewing the results with your providers, you are welcome to schedule an appointment with a genetic counselor at Igenomix.
 Please note that embryos are frozen and kept at the fertility clinic, and any decisions regarding embryo transfer, discard, or storage are made with the physician.